-Control - Working Copy Run Enter a script or command to run the application.
+Run Enter a command to run an application.
 Deploy Enter a script or command to deploy the project.
 Build your jar file.
 Deploy to your device, an emulator or Tomcat server.
 Publish a web site.
 Its up to you.
 Recording Does your Sequence diagram resemble the national grid?
 Reduce the clutter with filters.
 Filters define exclusion zones in your code base that can cut down dramatically on any 'noise' that is being recorded.
 Even accurate noise is not always helpful.
 Simulation Complete the configuration for Simulation Control.